logan676/bookpost/docs/PRODUCT_CONCEPT.md

 ### 1.1 Product Positioning

-BookPost is a comprehensive reading platform that integrates ebook reading, audiobook listening, and social reading features.
+BookLibrio is a comprehensive reading platform that integrates ebook reading, audiobook listening, and social reading features.
 It delivers a digital reading experience centered on content with social connectivity as a key differentiator.

 ### 1.2 Core Value Propositions